jones58/personal-knowledge-wiki/VSCode/vs code notes.md

+# Vscode notes

+Type _code_ in terminal to open vs code

+open current directory with `code . `

+_Cmd p_ to open palette to search files

+_Cmd shift p_ to open settings and extensions search / or _cmd p_ and > This is very powerful for working out how to do what you want to in the editor.

+_cmd shift @_ to search symbols in current file - this can be good to look between headings in markdown or symbols in code.
+This is quicker than scrolling.

+can get js logs to show with cmd shift p and js repl run

+//////

 press shift tab to unindent, or tab to indent.

-Type _code_ in terminal to open vs code

-_Cmd p_ to open palette to search

 - > to search all settings
 -     *format document* to sort out indents